cgi-js/cgi-js/README.md

     - [x] Run any host that serves a web app, using proxy
     - [x] Run proxies for Application (Local / Remote)
     - [x] Supports websocket implementation in web proxies
-    - [x] Run multiple proxies + websockets in one or multiple applications
+    - [x] Run multiple proxies (HTTP, UDP, TCP, Websockets, Socks) in one or multiple applications
-    - [x] Run multiple protocol proxies using external packages.
-Protocols supported http, udp, socks, http to socks.
+    - [x] Run multiple proxy instances in one or multiple applications

 ##### Node Processes - Manage web servers, database processes, or other system processes or services